LIBERTY

 requirement that the law be cited to justify the King's seizure of the

-peasant's goodies, there can be no meaningful defense to arbitrary confiscation
+peasant's goodies, there can be no meaningful defense to arbitrary

-is not mandatory, the dispossessed must carry the burden of proof to show the
+imposing the tax is not mandatory, the dispossessed must carry the burden of

-theft is illegal; i.e., that the seizure cannot be justified under some
+proof to show the theft is illegal; i.e., that the seizure cannot be justified

-than an outright seizure by King John’s minions only increases the severity of
+confinement---rather than an outright seizure by King John’s minions only

-devastation to the citizen.
-This proviso in the Magna Carta reversed the Roman
+increases the severity of devastation to the citizen.
+This proviso in the

-law maxim of guilt by accusation and has become a bed-rock foundation of Anglo
+Magna Carta reversed the Roman law maxim of guilt by accusation and has become

 A reversal of our historic placement of the burden of proof is